cdwieber/twocoda/README.md

 holds all of the information about appointments themselves, and `appointment_types` is a reference table that holds an appointment type ("regular", "blocked_time", "business_hours", etc) and ties it to a unique ID.

 Not wanting to lean too heavily on the $wpdb global, and wanting additional functionality for complex queries and CRUD actions, I decided to try out Tareq88's great implementation of the Eloquent ORM for WordPress.
 I'm a fan of the Laravel framework, so this has been an absolutely pleasure to work with.

+### UI/UX
+I wanted an effortless front-end for scheduling, etc. I integrated jQuery FullCalendar v3 for the front-end, which gave me easy access to an easily-navigable calendar, event displays, and drag-and-drop functionality.

 ## Task and Issue Tracker